Elekes-Szab\'o for collinearity on cubic surfaces: Introduction

 \subsection{Outline of the paper}

 \S\ref{s:prelims} contains preliminary definitions and results required for the rest of the paper, in particular developing what we need of the calculus of pseudo-finite dimensions.

-In \S\ref{s:both}, we state our main results and reduce them to a certain condition that ``wES-triangles are planar''.
-The following sections then prove this separately in the cases mentioned above. \S\ref{s:reducible} deals with the reducible case, beginning with an abstract result Theorem~\ref{t:cohAct} on nilpotence of groups with a ``coherent action'', then applying this first in the warm-up case \S\ref{s:planes} of three non-collinear planes, then in the case \S\ref{s:quadric} of a quadric union a plane.
-Next we turn in \S\ref{s:irreducible} to the case of an irreducible smooth cubic surface.
-We start by developing in \S\ref{s:geiser}-\S\ref{s:compositions} what we need of the algebraic geometry of Geiser involutions, in particular our key result Theorem~\ref{t:coplanar} on fixed curves of compositions of four Geiser involutions.
-Then in \S\ref{s:STvariant} we give our revised version of the Szemerédi-Trotter bounds, and finally we bring everything together in \S\ref{s:irredPlanarTri} to prove planarity of wES-triangles in this case.
+In \S\ref{s:EStri}, we use this calculus to reduce our main results to a certain condition that ``wES-triangles are planar''.
+The following sections then prove this separately in the cases mentioned above. \S\ref{s:reducible} deals with the reducible case.
+This relies on an abstract result, independent of the main text and proven in Appendix~\ref{s:cohAct}, on nilpotence of groups with a ``coherent action''.
+We apply this first in the warm-up case \S\ref{s:planes} of three non-collinear planes, then in the case \S\ref{s:quadric} of a quadric union a plane.
+Next we handle in \S\ref{s:irreducible} the case of an irreducible smooth cubic surface.
+This again makes use of some results independent of the main text and proven in appendices: \S\ref{s:STvariant} on our revised version of the Szemerédi-Trotter bounds, and \S\ref{s:geiser} on the algebraic geometry of Geiser involutions, including our key result Theorem~\ref{t:coplanar} on fixed curves of compositions of four Geiser involutions.
+Finally, \S\ref{s:concl} brings the various cases together, and returns to the finitary setting to obtain (a slight generalisation of) Theorem~\ref{t:mainOrchardFiniteIntro}.